North American Veterinary Licensing Examination

 5.)
 If a graduate from a non-accredited foreign school/college, one must first complete the American Veterinary Medical Association's Educational Commission for Foreign Veterinary Graduates (ECFVG) program or the Program for the Assessment of Veterinary Education Equivalence (PAVE) be eligible to sit for the NC state exam.

-For further details and exam dates, see the NC State Exam application below.
+For further details and exam dates, see the NC Veterinary State Exam Application below.

 New graduates or those practicing less than five (5) years must: